Frequently Asked Questions

 Well, that depends on what you mean by early.

-Dinner is served at 5:30.
-You will miss fantastic food.
+Dinner is served at 3:00.
+You will miss fantastic food (which means more for those who stay).

 What if I suck at golf?